discordjs/guide/guide/popular-topics/permissions.md

 </branch>

-To check your bots permissions in the channel the command was used in, you could use something like this:
+To check your bot's permissions in the channel the command was used in, you could use something like this:

 ```js
 // final permissions for a guild member using permissionsFor